 If you go to Oslob, his phone number is +93 27398854.
 I promise it will be worth it and you will help a local family that really needs it.
 He does all sorts of tours, including Kawasan Falls.

-As soon as I arrived I was surprised by the reality I was seeing since it was never shown in the beautiful youtube videos that inspired me to go.
-I felt scared to walk alone on the streets going back to the hostel since the streets were very dark and men were very invasive.
+As soon as I arrived I was surprised by the reality I was seeing.
+For obvious reasons, it was never shown in the beautiful youtube videos that inspired my visit.
+The streets were extremely dark, dirty, and the men were very invasive.
+Therefore, I was in a constant state of fear.

 Despite that, my strongest memory of El Nido is the emotion I felt entering the Big Lagoon.
 My eyes were filled with tears and I still haven’t seen anything that compares to the beauty of that place.
 It feels like you are entering a parallel universe.
 It’s an indescribable feeling.